RohitPanda/Quic-Test/README.md

 To install client, install all libraries and run cmake & make.
 There will be static library libquic_client.a

-## Youtube test (QUIC)

-Instead of [Youtube test][YouTube-test] was build test, where curl is changed with quic_client(quic_probe).<br>

-Repeats features of modified TCP test.
-There are 2 additional output fields for audio and video stream: quic version and http header version.<br>
-To install test, install all libraries, quic_client and run cmake & make.<br>
-Then run the test with ./youtube_test, use --help

-## Quickstart

-To install libraries, run bash ./libs_installation.sh.<br>
-It installs globally: zlib, libevent, yasm.
-Locally: boringssl, lsquic-client, curl, ffmpeg<br>

 ## License

 [![Creative Commons License][license-image]][license]